ProfHasenbein/CSSBattleSolutions/README.md

 ```
 ---

-## Introduction
+# 📖 Introduction
-[CSS Battle](https://cssbattle.dev/) is an online game where you compete to write the shortest possible CSS code to replicate given target designs - It's a fun way to improve your CSS skills
+[CSS Battle](https://cssbattle.dev/) is an online game where you compete to write the shortest possible CSS code to replicate given target designs - It's a fun way to improve your CSS skills.

-Here I provide my solutions to various CSS Battle challenges
+💡In this repository, I provide my solutions to various CSS Battle challenges.

+---

-**_*Important*_**: I do not focus on as few characters as possible but rather on a high match score and readability
+❗***Important***: I do not focus on as few characters as possible but rather on a high match score and readability.

 Please note that I currently do not have premium access to CSS Battle, which limits my ability to complete all the [daily targets](./Daily%20Targets/).
-However, I regularly update this repository with the challenges I can access
+However, I regularly update this repository with the challenges I can access.

 Feel free to explore, learn, and improve your own CSS skills by checking out my solutions :D !

+---

-## Table of Contents
+# 🧭Table of Contents

 - [Introduction](#introduction)
 - [Battle No. 1 - Pilot Battle](#battle-no-1---pilot-battle)